Discrimination based on skin tone: Health

 A 2020 study published in The New England Journal of Medicine examined racial bias in pulse oximetry measurement.
 Pulse oximeters are a medical device that is commonly attached to a patient's finger and uses a sensor to measure light that has traveled through the skin to determine oxygen saturation in blood.
 Oxygen saturation is an important vital that quantifies of the amount of oxygen in the bloodstream.
 The purpose of the study was to identify cases of occult hypoxemia, which the study defined as cases where a subject had "an arterial oxygen saturation of <88% despite an oxygen saturation of 92 to 96% on pulse oximetry".
-It is important to note that there are different forms of medical intervention recommended at oxygen saturation levels at <88% and 92%, and below 90% organs such as the brain, heart, and lungs become at risk for organ damage.
+There are different forms of medical intervention recommended at oxygen saturation levels at <88% and 92%, and below 90% organs such as the brain, heart, and lungs become at risk for organ damage.
 The study found that "Black patients had nearly three times the frequency of occult hypoxemia that was not detected by pulse oximetry as White patients".
 Pulse Ox devices are used frequently for medical decision making, potentially resulting in disparate outcomes for darker and lighter skin patients when choices are made based on pulse oximeters for supplemental oxygen (especially when hospitals are overwhelmed, like during the COVID-19 pandemic).

 A 2018 ProPublica analysis found that African Americans and Native Americans were underrepresented in clinical trials of new drugs.
 Fewer than 5% of patients were African-American, even though they make up 13.4% of the total US population.
 African-Americans were even underrepresented in trials involving drugs intended for diseases that disproportionately affect African-Americans.
 As a result, African-Americans who have exhausted all other treatments have weaker access to experimental treatments.
 Studies have argued that there are racial disparities in how the media and politicians act when they are faced with cases of drug addiction in which the victims are primarily black rather than white, citing the examples of how society responded differently to the crack epidemic than it responded to the opioid epidemic.
 The biases that underrepresentation of dark skin tone images creates ultimately exacerbate disparities in dermatologic outcomes between patient populations with light and dark skin tones.
 Furthermore, racial discrimination between healthcare workers is also important due to its linkage to mental health and job satisfaction.